 We Are In, and we are ready to act.
-Learn more about We Are In.
+Learn more about We Are In and join the movement.

 The COVID-19 crisis has upended every aspect of daily life and our neighbors experiencing homelessness are no different.
 We Are In is focused on long term solutions to ending homelessness in Seattle and King County while supporting immediate measures to protect the health and safety of our community – such as moving shelter residents to private hotel rooms where they can safely socially distance.